quadram-institute-bioscience/phylo-methods/masterclass/README.md

 This repository contains data sets and links you may find useful when following the lectures.
 Some links will only work if you have access to the NBI/QIB network.

-I these lectures I will briefly review phylogenetic concepts, and discuss issues particularly important to those working with microbial genomics.
+In these lectures I will briefly review phylogenetic concepts, and discuss issues particularly important to those working with microbial genomics.
 Due to time constraints and the vast availability of further courses and online tutorials, I won't go into details of any method or tool.